-Credit risk is the risk that third parties fail to meet their obligations to the Branch when they fall due.
-Although the primary source of credit risk is the Branch's investment portfolio, such risk can also arise through reinsurance, procurement and treasury activities.
+Credit risk arises from third parties failing to meet their obligations to the Branch when they fall due.
+Although the primary source of credit risk is the Branch's investment portfolio, such risk can also arise through reinsurance, procurement, and treasury activities.